zbaharyilmaz/sass-dune-movie-website/README.md

-# Dune Movie Website React
+# TS-Dune Website

-A modern, responsive website dedicated to the Dune movie franchise built with React, TypeScript, and SCSS.
+A modern, responsive website dedicated to the Dune movie franchise built with React, TypeScript, SCSS, and Vite.

 ## 🌟 Features